stark1tty/awesome-PhD/README.md

 - [ROCKETBOOKS](https://getrocketbook.co.uk/): Physical resuable notebooks with quick OCR capabilities for digitisation and text extraction.
 - [VISUAL GUIDE TO TAKING GOOD NOTES](attachments/how-to-take-good-notes.png): *Author unknown, please edit with a source if known.*
 - [ZETTLR](https://www.zettlr.com/): Another markdown editor made for resarchers by reasearchers.
 Guidance for academics can be found [here](https://docs.zettlr.com/en/academic/citations/).

+#### Mind Mapping Tools
+- [KNOWLEDGE](https://github.com/KnowledgeCanvas/knowledge): Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.

 ### Search Engines